-We’ve combined all cloud-related articles from our blog into this comprehensive guide for everyone who considers building a cloud-based solution or migrating their software to the cloud.
+We’ve combined all Cloud-related articles from our blog into this comprehensive guide for everyone who is considering building a Cloud-based solution or migrating their software to the Cloud.

-A cloud deployment model specifies who has access to the infrastructure and uses it: whether it’s for your exclusive use or it’s a shared solution.
+A Cloud deployment model specifies who has access to the infrastructure and uses it, whether for your exclusive use or a shared solution.
 It may also be a combination of both.

 - no need to invest in and be responsible for hardware,